Ophelia (Millais)

-Ophelia is an 1851–52 painting by British artist Sir John Everett Millais in the collection of Tate Britain, London.
-It depicts Ophelia, a character from William Shakespeare's play Hamlet, singing before she drowns in a river.
+Ophelia is an 1851–52 painting by British artist John Everett Millais in the collection of Tate Britain, London.
+It depicts the young Danish noblewoman Ophelia in William Shakespeare's play Hamlet, who, due to Hamlet's actions, loses her sanity and drowns.

-The work encountered a mixed response when first exhibited at the Royal Academy, but has since come to be admired as one of the most important works of the mid-nineteenth century for its beauty, its accurate depiction of a natural landscape, and its influence on artists from John William Waterhouse and Salvador Dalí to Peter Blake, Ed Ruscha and Friedrich Heyser.
+The painting, modelled by Elizabeth Siddal, received mixed responses when first exhibited at the Royal Academy of Arts in London, but is today widely regarded as one of the most important mid-nineteenth-century works, and is renowned for its beauty and natural landscape.
+The work has influenced artists such as John William Waterhouse, Peter Blake, Ed Ruscha and Friedrich Heyser.

 Theme and elements

 The painting depicts Ophelia singing while floating in a river just before she drowns.
-The scene is described in Act IV, Scene VII of Hamlet in a speech by Queen Gertrude.
+The scene is described in Act 4, Scene 7 of Hamlet in a speech by Queen Gertrude.